Irisnguyen25/Carbon-Emission-Analysis_NTNNhi.md/README.md

 | Arcelor Mittal                         | Materials                          | 83503.50          |
 | Weg S/A                                | Capital Goods                      | 70323.50          |
 | Daimler AG                             | Automobiles & Components           | 43089.19          |
+#### Insights:
+##### Dominance of Electrical Equipment and Machinery
+- Company: Gamesa Corporación Tecnológica, S.A (average_footprint: 2,444,616)
+- This company has an overwhelmingly large carbon footprint compared to others on the list.
+It could indicate energy-intensive manufacturing or reliance on non-renewable energy sources in production.
+##### Overall
+- All companies on this list are from sectors known for high energy and resource demands (automobiles, materials, machinery, capital goods).
+Transitioning to renewable energy and adopting circular economy principles could mitigate their environmental impact.
+- Carbon Footprint Gaps: The vast difference in the average carbon footprints (e.g., Gamesa vs. Daimler) might indicate differences in company size, operations scope, or energy efficiency measures.

 ### TOP 5 countries with the highest contribution to carbon emissions
 ``` sql
 select